Chocolate Saltine Toffee

-Recipe looks a little long but I am just being extra thorough explaining the steps.
+This Christmas crack recipe looks a little long, but I am just being extra thorough explaining the steps.
 It’s very easy: Boil sugar and butter, pour over saltines, bake, add chocolate chips.
 Done.
-But I want to make sure no one messes up their crack so am being very detailed.
+But I want to make sure no one messes up their Christmas crack candy so I’m being very detailed.

 Same thing when I was trying to take the pictures the next day.
-It was literally melting before my eyes.
+The Christmas candy crack was literally melting before my eyes.

 The brown sugar + butter base and the chocolate top?
 Not exactly Caribbean heatproof.
 Best to keep this stuff chilled or at normal (wintertime in the U.S.) room temperatures